-Payments to defined contribution retirement benefit plans are recognised as an expense when employees have rendered service entitling them to the contributions g.
-Cash and Cash Equivalents h.
-Accounts Receivable and Other Debtors
+Payments to defined contribution retirement benefit plans are recognised as an expense when employees have rendered service entitling them to the contributions.

+h.
+Cash and Cash Equivalents

 Cash and cash equivalents include cash on hand, deposits held at-call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.